SouthEastPrince/HTB/Machines/Easy/Cap/Cap.md

 ## PCAP
 ![](images/pcap.png)
 We use WireShark to open and read this file.
-It takes less than 2 min to see we have a user and password
+It takes less than 2 minutes to see we have a user and password

 we know SSH in open lets try it

 After we connected to SSH we can see the user.txt

 # ROOT
-I have decided to run Linpeas.sh as I do manual private esc
+I have decided to run Linpeas.sh while also manually privilege escalating

 My folder with linpeas.sh
 ```bash